anujpathania/HotSniper/README.md

 # HotSniper 7

--   An enchanced multi/many-core simulator derived from [Sniper MultiCore Simulator]
--   Sniper Version used as base - Sniper 7.3
+An EDA toolchain for interval thermal simulations of 2D multi-/many-cores in an open system.
 -   Creators: Martin Rapp, Anuj Pathania, Mohammed Bakr Sikal, Jörg Henkel
 -   License: MIT

-Note: If you have a problem, please contact us by raising an issue here - https://github.com/anujpathania/HotSniper/issues.
+Note: If you have a problem, please first browse the closed issues here - https://github.com/anujpathania/HotSniper/issues.
+If your problem continues to remain unresolved, please feel free to contact us by raising a new issue.
 Also, please do not forget to close the issue once we have addressed your problem.
+We prefer not to resolve issues over e-mail.

 ## Publication